th7mo/th7mo.com/yaml-front-matter.md

 # Introduction
 ```

-[pandoc](pandoc.md) uses the YAML front matter to insert various pieces of metadata into the generated document.
+[[Pandoc]] uses the YAML front matter to insert various pieces of metadata into the generated document.

 The `lang: NL` field is used by the `ltex-ls` language server to check the language of the current buffer.